Before Departure

 Within the EU/EEA

-• The European Health Insurance Card officially documents that you are entitled to coverage of medically necessary healthcare in another EEA country or Switzerland under the same condition as that country's citizens.
+- The European Health Insurance Card (EHIC) officially documents your entitlement to medically necessary healthcare in another EEA country or Switzerland under the same conditions as that country’s residents.

 Outside of the EU/EEA

-• Some institutions require that you purchase their mandatory insurance, especially in the United States.
+- Some host institutions require that you purchase mandatory insurance, particularly in the United States.

-• Australian universities exempt Norwegian students from purchasing the Overseas Student Health Cover (OSHC).
+- Australian universities generally exempt Norwegian students from purchasing the Overseas Student Health Cover (OSHC).

 Being Abroad

-Prepare for your exchange by reading up on your host institution and host country.
+Prepare for your exchange by familiarizing yourself with your host institution and host country.

 Housing

-• Make your housing arrangements only after you know you've been accepted into the exchange program and host institution.
+- Make housing arrangements only after you have received official acceptance into the exchange program and your host institution.

-• Many host institutions offer housing on or near their campus'.
-Check if you qualify as soon as you are accepted to the host institution.
+- Many host institutions offer on-campus or nearby housing.
+Check your eligibility as soon as you are accepted.

-• Search for "housing" or "accommodations" on the university website.
-Many hotels/hostels also offer set monthly prices for longterm rentals.
+- Search for “housing” or “accommodations” on the university website.
+Some hotels and hostels also offer monthly rates for long-term stays.

-• Be open to sharing a room with other students in some cities, as single rooms may be really expensive.
+- In some cities, sharing a room with other students may be necessary, as single rooms can be very expensive.

 Equality and Diversity

-• You may not get the same level of facilitation or special arrangement, e.g. extra examination time or use of a computer during your exams, on exchange as you do at NHH.
+- You may not have access to the same accommodations or special arrangements, such as extended exam time or use of a computer, as you do at NHH.

-• Contact the host institution if you have any questions about special exam arrangements.
+- Contact your host institution if you have questions about special exam arrangements.

-• Different countries have different laws and attitudes towards minorities or specific groups of people.
-If you belong to a minority, you should read up on local customs, norms and attitudes in your host country.
+- Laws and societal attitudes toward minorities or specific groups vary across countries.
+If you belong to a minority group, familiarize yourself with local customs, norms, and attitudes in your host country.

-• Erasmus+ students with fewer opportunies may receive an additional grant.
+- Erasmus+ students with fewer opportunities may be eligible for an additional grant.

 Sustainable Living

-• There are many ways you live sustainably while on exchange.
-Check out Green Erasmus for ideas and tips to make your exchange more environmentally friendly.
+- There are many ways to live sustainably while on exchange.
+Check out Green Erasmus for ideas and tips on making your exchange more environmentally friendly.